TaranjyotS/PCA-for-Diagnosis-of-Heart-Disease/README.md

 ***7. Tuning and Optimization***

-Fine-tune hyperparameters of the models to improve performance (e.g., GridSearchCV or RandomizedSearchCV).
+Fine-tune hyperparameter of the models to improve performance (e.g., GridSearchCV or RandomizedSearchCV).

 ***8. Prediction and Interpretation***